My genesis generative art collection.

 edges

 As I worked with the background framing more, I made a few "happy little accidents" that inspired me to test different approaches with the framed background.
 I explored quite a few but narrowed in on just two options, clean and rough.
+Note that all background options can have a clean frame applied except for curved.

 perspective

 This is one of the few times that I was intentionally seeking out ways to create more variety while also maintaining a cohesive look/feel.
 While it was relatively straightforward to code the indirect trait, the fine tuning to get the details right was burdensome.
+Note that the indirect can go in four directions (with a 1% likelihood for each) but they are all considered the same (i.e., indirect) for rarity purposes.

 symmetry

 Who doesn't love a little symmetry?
-I'm particularly fond of the diagonal, and I always have to look at it closely to confirm its there.
+I'm particularly fond of the diagonal, and I always have to look at it closely to confirm it's there.

 special

-Now that Clew has launched, I'm providing a bit more detail on the two special traits, #lostNotLost and #clewFoLlOWclew.
 This was actually a last minute addition but I loved how it brought a totally different feel to the collection while still clearly being part of Clew.
 Both special traits, due to their look, highlight the flow field base of the broader collection; #clewFoLlOWclew emphasizes it further with its name.